multiversx/mx-exchange-docs/docs/xmex-and-energy/what-is-energy.md

 Each day, as the xMEX gets closer to its unlock day, it will lose 0.000694 Energy points.

-However, losing Energy does not mean you that you are losing XMEX tokens.
+However, losing Energy does not mean you that you are losing xMEX tokens.
 The amount of xMEX stays the same.
 You are just losing Energy because your XMEX tokens are nearing their unlock date.

 For a more in-depth look into the Energy system, check out the [xExchange Whitepaper](https://xexchange.com/x-exchange-economics.pdf).